Friday, March 31, 2023

 Rocky was a small-time, working-class palooka whose rags-to-riches story is part grit and part dumb luck.
 His antagonists include the polished showman Apollo, the Soviet golden boy Drago, and Mr. T’s “Clubber” Lang, who is mainly different from Rocky, alas, in being Black.
 “Clubber” is also the franchise’s nastiest villain, a fact highlighting an uncomfortable, much-noted racial dynamic running through all six films named for Rocky, every one of which depicts a Black champion humbled, beaten, or killed in the ring by a White challenger

 How in the world was Rocky racist just because Rocky is white and wins against two black opponents (because that's what 'uncomfortable, much-noted racial dynamic' means)?
-How is Drago - a one dimensional cardboard cutout figure if there ever was one - not important win it comes to Rocky's victories?
+How is Drago - a one dimensional cardboard cutout figure if there ever was one - not important when it comes to Rocky's victories?
 And how is skin color the 'main' difference between Clubber Lang and Rocky?
 I told him I wondered if he actually watched the third movie.

 Now, he did respond to me and was overall fine in terms of behavior.
 He responded and tried to point out why I was wrong.
 Why white privilege and systemic racism and racist narratives and sociological frameworks and social sin and cabbages and kings and whatnot.
 He responded that nobody is saying Stallone was racist or motivated by racism.
 Which, to me, wouldn't be as bad as what he was suggesting.
 If he's not saying Stallone was being racist, he's saying the problem is simply that Stallone was white.
 The part Stallone wrote for himself was filled by a white man, and that's the issue.
 Which, by my lights, is far worse.
 After all, it's one thing to falsely say a black man is guilty of something he's not guilty of.
 It's another to say he's guilty simply because he's black.
 Or Jewish.
 Or Muslim.
 Or Indian.
 Or any group.